 Ball Aerospace "Firsts"

-First optical system expected to study objects 400 times more faint than any current telescope
+First optical system for studying objects 400 times more faint than any current telescope

-Ball Aerospace is developing the advanced optical technology and lightweight mirror system at the heart of the James Webb Space Telescope.
+Ball Aerospace developed the advanced optical technology and lightweight mirror system at the heart of the James Webb Space Telescope, the largest space telescope ever built.

 First spacecraft to discover a planet in the habitable zone

-The Kepler mission launched in 2009 and built by Ball Aerospace discovered the first planet in the habitable zone, Kepler-22b.
+The Kepler mission with Ball Aerospace as the prime contractor, launched in 2009 and discovered the first planet in the habitable zone, Kepler-22b.

-First instrument expected to return high-resolution images of Pluto
+First instrument to return high-resolution images of Pluto

 Ball Aerospace developed the Ralph imager for the New Horizons mission to Pluto.
-Ralph will provide images to create maps of Pluto, its moon Charon and other Kuiper Belt objects.
+Ralph provides images to create maps of Pluto, its moon Charon and other Kuiper Belt objects.

 First instrument to return high-resolution images of the Martian surface from an orbiting platform